Exercise Two - Muscle Around Mouth

 - You will then contract the orbicularis oris even more strongly until the index fingers get closer together.

-I usually do two sets of 25 to 50 repetitions.
+I usually do several sets of 25 to 50 repetitions.
 But I suggest starting this exercise slowly, concentrating on form.
 Don't be in too much of a hurry to do a marathon mouth workout.
 In fact, you don't really need a monster workout in order to see results.

 Continue to - Exercise Three

 What the program does

 Instead of plastering "rejuvenating" creams and serums on the outside, you will be working on making your face healthy-looking from the inside.
 The skin of the face will tighten up as the facial muscles become toned up.
 The exercises will also increase blood flow to facial tissue.
 (Blood flow to contracting muscles is ten times greater than normal.)
 This, in turn, will stimulate collagen and elastin production.
 Collagen is the insoluble protein that's in the connective tissue, including the skin.
 Elastin is a protein substance that gives the skin pliability and resilience.